 Here it is attributed to Al-Tirmidhi but in fact it comes from neither Al-Tirmidhi nor the real source of the Final Sermon, Al-Tabari.
 It is a totally modern invention dating back no further than 1987.

-And HERE the singer Cat Stevens, who converted to become Yusuf Ali, is presented as “a famous Muslim working to promote peace and tolerance” with his charity work and Islamic songs.
+And HERE the singer Cat Stevens, who converted to become Yusuf Islam, is presented as “a famous Muslim working to promote peace and tolerance” with his charity work and Islamic songs.
 But there is another side to Yusuf Ali which the BBC do not consider it necessary to tell pupils about.

 Regarding tolerance, HERE he is calling for the murder of Salman Rushdie.

 And regarding peace, HERE he is (at 2:00) praying to Allah to “give us victory over the kuffar”, revealing the perennial hostility toward non-Muslims at the heart of Islam.
-Yusuf Ali did not compose the line.
+Yusuf Islam did not compose the line.
 It comes from verse 2:286 in the Koran and is widely used as a ritual prayer in mosques throughout the world.

 For those who do not know, “kuffar” is a derogatory term for all non-Muslims, including even British GCSE students.